replane-dev/replane/README.md

 - Audit log for who changed what and when
 - Optional JSON Schema validation
 - Roles (owner/editor/viewer)
-- API keys (create/revoke) for programmatic access
+- SDK keys (create/revoke) for programmatic access

 If you’ve outgrown ad‑hoc env files or spreadsheets, this gives you a focused, auditable UI.